xoidlabs/xoid/docs/introduction.md

 ---

 > **xoid** is a scalable state management library with a small API surface.
-> While learning it takes ~10 mins, you can still manage great complexity with it.
+> While learning it takes 5 minutes, you can still manage great complexity with it.

 ## Installation